tcondeixa/bucket-web-client/README.md

 [**trace**, **debug**, **info**, **warning**, **error**, **fatal**, **panic**].
 Defaults to info.

-`HOST`: Address to be used by the App.
+`BWC_HOST`: Address to be used by the App.
 Defaults to "0.0.0.0".

-`PORT`: Port to be used by the App.
+`BWC_PORT`: Port to be used by the App.
 Defaults to "8080".

-`TITLE`: Title of the web page.
+`BWC_TITLE`: Title of the web page.
 Defaults to "Bucket Web Client".

-`CLIENT_ID`: Client ID from Google OAuth integration.
+`BWC_CLIENT_ID`: Client ID from Google OAuth integration.
 Mandatory.

-`CLIENT_SECRET`: Client secret from Google OAuth integration.
+`BWC_CLIENT_SECRET`: Client secret from Google OAuth integration.
 Mandatory.

-`REDIRECT_URL`: OAuth callback url.
+`BWC_REDIRECT_URL`: OAuth callback url.
 Mandatory.

-`AUTH_FILE`: The path to the json file with authorisation rules and bucket naming.
+`BWC_AUTH_FILE`: The path to the json file with authorisation rules and bucket naming.
 Mandatory.

+`BWC_TIMEOUT_CACHE`: The cache timeout in seconds to list again buckets and objects.
+Defaults to 60.

 ### Authorisation Rules and Bucket Naming: